 - 1/4 teaspoon seasoned salt

 - Preheat the oven to 350 degrees Fahrenheit.
-Grease a 9 x 13 (3 Qt) baking dish with butter and set aside.
+Grease a 9 x 13 (3 Qt) baking dish with cooking spray or melted butter and set aside.

 - Bring a large pot of salted water to a boil.
-Cook the pasta just shy of al dente, about 2 minutes less than the cooking time indicated on the package.
-Drain, transfer the pasta to a large bowl and drizzle with a little bit of olive oil or butter to keep from sticking.
-Toss the pasta until well coated.
+Cook the pasta according to package instructions until almost al dente (about 2 minutes less than the cooking time indicated on the package).
+Drain, transfer the pasta to a large bowl and drizzle it with a little bit of olive oil (or butter) to keep the pasta from sticking.
+Toss to coat.

 - In a large saucepan over medium high heat, melt the butter (do not allow it to brown).
 Sprinkle in the flour and whisk to combine.
 Continue to cook, stirring for about 1 minute.
-Whisking constantly, slowly pour in the milk in a thin, steady stream, Slowly pour the half and half whisking constantly until combined and smooth,
+Whisking constantly, slowly pour in the milk in a thin, steady stream then, slowly pour the half and half whisking until combined and smooth.

 - Whisk in the black pepper, pinch of nutmeg, garlic powder and ground mustard and heat, stirring, until sauce comes to a simmer and begins to thicken.This will take about 6 – 8 minutes.
 When the sauce coats the back of a wooden spoon, you should be able to draw a path with your finger.
 Then you know the sauce is ready.